Krystal Nielson Flaunts Tan Bod In A Floral Bikini

-Krystal Nielson shared a new Instagram video where she showed off her toned bikini bod with her fans.
+Krystal Nielson shared a new Instagram video where she showed off her toned bikini body with her fans.
 The clip also promoted a skin product to emulate a good tan in these colder months.
-The former Bachelor in Paradise star was seen smiling widely at the beginning of the clip, as she rocked a floral bikini.
-It featured purple flowers, with additional blue and yellow hues.
-The top was strapless, with a small cut-out on the front center.
-The bottoms were small and had a low waistline.
+The former Bachelor in Paradise star was seen smiling widely at the beginning of the clip as she rocked a floral bikini that featured purple flowers, with additional blue and yellow hues.
+The top was strapless, with a small cutout on the front center.
+Meanwhile, the bottoms were small and had a low waistline.

 The blond stunner was seen with her hair down in a heavy left part, as she struck a couple of poses with her hands on her hips.
-At one point, she looked down at her arms, looking confused, and snapped her fingers.
-From there, she re-appeared with the new tan.
+At one point, she looked down at her arms, seemingly confused, and snapped her fingers.
+From there, she reappeared with the new tan.

-Then, the clip cut to displaying bottles of the self-tanning lotion, which helped Krystal achieve a natural-looking tan.
+Next, the clip displayed bottles of the self-tanning lotion, which supposedly help Krystal achieve a natural-looking tan.
 The reality TV star was seen using a bright purple glove, which she wore to apply the lotion.
-She was seen with her hair pulled up in a casual top bun, as she transformed her skin.
+She was wearing her hair pulled up in a casual top bun while transforming her skin.

-Behind the fitness guru, you could see a blank wall, which was decorated with a wooden star.
-Plus, a small green plant could be seen on the right side.
+Behind the fitness guru, viewers could see a blank wall, which was decorated with a wooden star.
+Additionally, a small green plant could be seen on the right side.

 View this post on Instagram